enfabrica/enkit/scripts/gee.md

 Usage: `gee commit [<git commit options>]`

-Commits all outstanding changes (to the local branch, not the upstream branch), and uploads that commit to the user's private github repo.  "commit" can be used to checkpoint and back up work in progress.
+Commits all outstanding changes to your local branch, and then immediately pushes your commits to `origin` (your private, remote github repository).

+"commit" can be used to checkpoint and back up work in progress.

+Note that if you are working in a PR-associated branch created with `gee pr_checkout`, your commits will be pushed to your `origin` remote, and the remote PR branch.
+To contribute your changes back to another user's PR branch, use the `gee pr_push` command.

 Example:

     gee commit -m "Added \"gee commit\" command."

+See also:

+* pr_push

 ### revert